98sunny/FullStackPractice/week7/readme.md

 })

 ```
-## Below is a better approach

 ### AtomFamily
+- atomfamily lets us crreate multiple atoms dynamically
 - Sometimes we need more than one atom for our use case.

 - Example: To do application--> this will have multiple todos.
 - Question: Craete a component that takes a todo it as input and renders the TODO.
 Here, the constraint is to do this using Atom(should not use useState).
-- All the TODOs can be hardcoded as a variable
+- All the TODOs can be hardcoded as a variable.
+-

 Rather than each component having their own component, all the different components subscribe to an Atom Family.